OSGeo/gdal/doc/source/programs/gdal_raster_fill_nodata.rst

     Fill nodata raster regions by interpolation from edges

 ..
-Index:: gdal raster fillnodata
+Index:: gdal raster fill-nodata

 Synopsis
 --------

-.. program-output:: gdal raster fillnodata --help-doc
+.. program-output:: gdal raster fill-nodata --help-doc

 Description
 -----------

-:program:`gdal raster fillnodata` fills nodata areas by interpolating from valid pixels around the edges of the area.
+:program:`gdal raster fill-nodata` fills nodata areas by interpolating from valid pixels around the edges of the area.

 The following options are available: